Feb 2, 2026

 What to look for instead: Partner with a specialized MR studio to deliver initial projects, validate use cases, and build internal knowledge before scaling in-house.

-Mistake #3: Choosing the lowest-cost option
+Mistake #3: Choosing a low-cost option

 Budget studios can deliver a working demo.
 Demos are not products.